Device-independent certification of indefinite causal order in the quantum switch: Results

-With these choices, the first two terms in~\eqref{eq:main-ineq} are both $1/2$: for if Bob measures $b=0$ upon his $y=0$ computational basis measurement, then the effective state fed into the switch's control system is $\ket0_C$, which reduces the switch to a wiring in which Alice~1 is before Alice~2; similarly for $b=1$.
-For the third term of~\eqref{eq:main-ineq}, note that if $x_1=x_2=0$ then Alice~1 and~2 both measure and prepare the target system to be in state $\ket0$; therefore, they do not affect the state of the control and target systems.
-This means that Bob and Charlie essentially perform a normal Bell test on the maximally entangled state $\ket{\Phi^+}_{CB}$.
-With the choice of measurements given above, this yields a CHSH value of $1/2 + \sqrt2/4$, so that Inequality~\eqref{eq:main-ineq} is violated:
+With these choices of instruments and state preparations, the first two terms in Inequality~\eqref{eq:main-ineq} are both $1/2$: for instance, if $y=0$, Bob obtains $b=0$ with probability $1/2$; and postselecting on that outcome yields the same correlations in the switch as if the control qubit had been prepared in state $\ket0_C$.
+The latter would reduce the switch to a wiring in which Alice~1 is before Alice~2, meaning that $a_2=x_1$.
+(Similarly for the second term.)
+For the third term of~\eqref{eq:main-ineq}, note that if $x_1=x_2=0$ then Alice~1 and~2 will both measure and reprepare the target system to be in state $\ket0_T$; in particular, their operations commute on the initial target state $\ket0_T$, so that the state of the control system is unaffected.
+This means that Bob and Charlie perform an ordinary Bell test on the maximally entangled state $\ket{\Phi^+}_{CB}$ (see Eq.~\eqref{eq:cors-when-x-is-0} in Methods).
+With the choice of measurement directions given above, this yields a CHSH value of $1/2 + \sqrt2/4$, so that Inequality~\eqref{eq:main-ineq} is violated:

-This proves that these correlations produced by the quantum switch do not admit a hidden variable model satisfying Eqs.~\eqref{eq:assumption-recover}--\eqref{eq:assumption-dco}, thus establishing indefinite causal order in the quantum switch under the assumptions of free randomness and locality.
-(Note that our notion of locality here is not of the kind that was already shown by Bell to be violated by quantum theory~\cite{Bell64}: here we only assume parameter independence, which is weaker than Bell locality~\cite{Jar84,Shi86}.)

-This is in fact the maximal quantum violation of Inequality~\eqref{eq:main-ineq} in this scenario, or indeed in any quantum scenario where Bob's observables commute with Alice's and Charlie's: this follows from the Tsirelson bound~\cite{Cir80} and the fact that the algebraic maximum of the first two terms is~$1$.
+This shows that the correlations observed in this quantum switch setup do not admit a hidden variable model satisfying Equations~\eqref{eq:assumption-recover2}--\eqref{eq:LC2}, thus establishing indefinite causal order in the quantum switch under the assumptions of Relativistic Causality and Free Interventions.
+Equation~\eqref{eq:violation} is in fact the maximal quantum violation of Inequality~\eqref{eq:main-ineq} in this scenario, or indeed in any quantum scenario where Bob's observables commute with Alice's and Charlie's: this follows from the Tsirelson bound~\cite{Cir80} and the fact that the algebraic maximum of the first two terms is~$1$.